 ACC&D Product Profile and Position Papers

-ACC&D is working to build a library of Product Profile and Position Papers (4Ps) on contraceptive and sterilant technologies.
-Please note that most approaches do not meet our priorities of being demonstrated to be safe, effective, and permanent in one treatment.
+ACC&D has built a library of Product Profile and Position Papers (4Ps) on contraceptive and sterilant technologies.
+Most approaches do not meet our priorities of demonstrating safety, efficacy, and permanence in one treatment.
 However, because these products were or are available, we often receive questions about them, and we hope the information in these documents will help those who are considering these products make the best decision for the animals in their care.
 Don't be a stranger to this page, as we'll be adding products to this section routinely.